temparus/git-mirror/README.md

 # git-mirror

-This tool mirrors repositories from GitLab to GitHub and vice versa.
-No direct access to the GitLab Server is needed.
+This tool mirrors repositories between GitLab, GitHub and Bitbucket.
+No direct access to the GitLab Server is required.

 ## Requirements